software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > After signing in, the teacher should be able to add a quiz or a category.
 However, the teacher should only be able to edit and delete quizzes and categories they have added themselves.
 That is, the "Edit" link and the "Delete" button in the quiz list should only be visible if the teacher has added the quiz.
 The same logic should be applied to the categories and quiz's questions.
 The quiz list should also display the username of the teacher who has added the quiz both in teacher and student dashboard.
 >
 > The student should be able to share their thoughts about a quiz by writing a review.
 For this purpose there could be a separate review page.
 A review has a reviewer's nickname, a rating between 1 and 5 and a review text.
 The student should not be able to add a review with a nickname less than three characters long, a blank review text or without a rating between 1 and 5.
-Also, the student should not be able to review a non-published quiz.
+The student should not be able to review a non-published quiz.
 >
 > The review page should list the added reviews from newest to oldest order.
 Each review should display the information submitted by the student and the date when the review was written.
 The review page should also display the review summary at the top of the page.
 The review summary should include the number of reviews the quiz has and the rating average.
 It should also be possible for the student to edit and delete reviews in the review page."
 >